RayJW/awesome-foss/README.md

 #### Computer-aided Design (CAD)

-Open-source CAD software offers cost savings, customization, and transparency advantages over proprietary options.
+Open-source CAD software offers cost savings, customization, and transparency over proprietary options.
 Additionally, utilizing open-source solutions enables designers to maintain control over their IP and data since they have full access to the source code, ensuring data sovereignty and privacy.
 This can be especially advantageous when using CAD software in a big environment, perhaps designing future intellectual property.

 | Software  | Description |
 |-----------|-------------|